DATAMATH CALCULATOR MUSEUM

 Sharp Electronics Corporation introduced in October 1969 with the QT-8D desktop calculator and immediately wrote history: This engineering marvel is recognized as the first calculator using Large-Scale-Integration (LSI) Circuits.
 A later version of the QT-8 (the QT-8B from 1970) included a rechargeable battery pack in order to make it portable.
 It is very similar to the first "really" portable, battery operated calculator, the EL-8.

-Dismantling a Sharp QT-8D manufactured in 1970 reveals an impressive design similar to the later EL-8 using one printed circuit board (PCB) for the integrated display drivers and display module.
+Dismantling a Sharp QT-8D manufactured in July 1971 reveals an impressive design similar to the later EL-8 using one printed circuit board (PCB) for the integrated display drivers and display module.
+Learn how to decipher the 151087 Date code hidden in the serial number of the pictured calculator.

 The display itself makes use of individual Itron fluorescent tubes with the odd trademark segmentation of early Sharp calculators.